sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

   python3 -m twine upload dist/*
   ```

-- Commit the new version to GitHub and create the release
+- Commit the new version to GitHub

+- Create the release on GitHub
+  - Go to release (in the second top bar)
+  - Click on `Draft a new release` -> Fill out: Tag version (e.g. v0.0.4), Release Title  (e.g. pyKNEEr 0.0.4)

 - Merge the release with Zenodo

 - Install new version locally:
   ```